-- The iRev Editor provides a basic editor and a compiler for writing iRite applications. - The Rice Lake Web Update utility uses your internet connection to check for and download updates to the iRev and 920i software. - The iLaunch utility can be installed to display a set of icons used for convenient startup of iRev and its supporting applications, including the Help system.
+- The iRev Editor provides a basic editor and a compiler for writing iRite applications. - The Rice Lake Web Update utility uses your internet connection to check for and download updates to the iRev and 920i software. - The iLaunch utility displays a set of icons used for convenient startup of iRev and its supporting applications, including the Help system.